 The information presented in the Manual is intended to be as comprehensive as possible.
-However, your motor home may differ in some ways from the photographs, illustrations, and information presented.
-Likewise, production components are subject to change without notice and without obligation by the manufacturer.
-If you have questions regarding your specific motor home, contact your dealer or call the service department at Georgie Boy Mfg., Inc. Please refer to the Georgie Boy Mfg. serial number which is stamped on a metal tag under the hood and printed on the vehicle information sticker near the driver's side front window.
+However, your motor home may differ in some wavs from the illustrations, and information photographs, presented.
+Likewise, production components are subject to change without notice and without If you have obligation by the manufacturer. questions regarding your specific motor home, contact your dealer or call the service department at Georgie Boy Mfg., Inc. Please refer to the Georgie Boy Mfg. serial number which is stamped on a metal tag under the hood and printed on the vehicle information sticker near the driver's side front window.